Mat-thieu/Corleone/README.md

 - Find a different solution for data-don-inject (an efficient solution also)
 - Figure in-DOM looping
 - Make a Todo list
-- Stop using script-created attributes to store original state
 - Absolute buttloads, but I'll get there